I'm a founder + the V.P. of Marketing at Trades of Hope.

 Little crossbody bags and backpacks are great while on the adventure, but while on the journey or on the run or on the way to the beach, having an over-sized tote will be a God-send.
 Get one you love and one you'll be okay giving a little wear-and-tear.
 You should be having too much fun to worry about your bag holding up for you.
 This Dasah Tote from Trades of Hope (ethically made by artisans rising out of poverty in Bangladesh) is so sturdy and will fit anything you could possibly want while on your summer excursions!

-My answer to the commonly asked question, “What do you do?” often provokes more questions or confusion from the asker.
-To be fair, what I do is unique, and to set the record straight (a record of which I am very proud and a record that is tons and tons of fun), this, my friends, is my answer.
+My answer to the commonly asked question, “What do you do?” often provokes more questions because what I get to do is so unique!
+So, to set the record straight (a record of which I am very proud and that is tons and tons of fun!), this, my friends, is my answer:

 What do you do?